kirkutirev/photo_enhancer/README.md

 ![wespe](wespe.png)

 * In the first part we use two generators.
-The first one is for X -> enhanced_Y and the second one is enhaced_Y -> reconstructed_X as shown in the picture above.
+The first one is G: X -> enhanced_Y and the second one is F: enhaced_Y -> reconstructed_X as shown in the picture above.
 And then we calculate content loss based on pre-trained VGG-19.
 In simple words we try to map X into Y and make it without content loss, that's why we calculate the loss of composition of these functions.

 * In the second part we use two adversarial discriminators and total variation(for smoother results).
 The first one for color loss and the second one for texture loss.
 Here the idea is next: we want that enhanced pictures have similar color and texture distributions as good pictures.
 The final loss is a linear combination of all these losses.